Mazda MX-5 roadster - Reliability & safety

 Mazda MX-5 reliability

-Mazda has always tended to do well in our Driver Power owner satisfaction survey and the MX-5 was rated 26th out of 75 cars in the 2020 edition - the top ranking achieved by a sports car.
+Mazda has always tended to do well in our Driver Power owner satisfaction survey and the MX-5 was rated 26th out of 75 cars in the 2020 edition – the top ranking achieved by a sports car.
+However, it didn’t appear in our 2021 or 2022 lists.

 Independent crash safety experts Euro NCAP awarded the Mazda MX-5 four stars out of a possible five when it went through their demanding tests in 2015.
 Adult protection was rated at 84% and for child protection the car scored 80%.
 Pedestrian protection, though, was an impressive 93%, thanks to a deployable bonnet.
+Note that a four-star score from 2015 isn’t comparable with a more recent score because Euro NCAP has since made the test tougher.

 The MX-5 has all the safety equipment you’d expect, like airbags, anti-lock brakes and electronic stability control, but Mazda also offers its i-ACTIVSENSE active safety technology, as seen on the Mazda3 hatchback and Mazda6 saloon.
 These systems include lane-departure warning and blind-spot monitoring.